Initiative to split up California projected to make ballot

 The latest proposal for splitting up the Golden State is promoted by Silicon Valley venture capitalist Timothy Draper.
 It would create the states of Northern California, Southern California and a narrow central coast strip retaining the name California.

-Even if voters approve the initiative an actual split would still require the approval of the state Legislature and Congress.
+Even if voters back the initiative an actual split would require several more steps including approval from Congress.

 Certification that the initiative has qualified for the ballot will come on June 28.